agilanj/DS-exno1/README.md

 The given data has been read and data has been cleaned and the data has been saved to a file.

-# Result
-Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score method.